alu0101240374/ull-esit-gradoii-pl.github.io/assets/temas/introduccion-a-javascript/baseurl.md

 ---
-title: Working with different environments: url and baseurl and more
+title: "Working with different environments: url and baseurl and more"
 ---

+Now you have to test your site locally and to deploy it in production.
+Sometimes, the `baseurl` is different and the `jekyll build` may not work out of the box in one of those environment.

+We need to understand `site.url` and `site.baseurl` and `page.path` and in which situation we need them.
+Those variables don't serve the same purpose.

 ![]({{site.baseurl}}/assets/images/what-is-a-baseurl.jpeg)

 ## `site.url`

-We need to understand `site.url` and `site.baseurl` and in which situation we need them.
-Those variables don't serve the same purpose.

 `site.url` is used in conjunction with `site.baseurl` when you want a link to something with the full URL to it.